Carriage: Etymology

-The word carriage (abbreviated carr or cge) is from Old Northern French cariage, to carry in a vehicle.
+The word carriage is from Old Northern French cariage, to carry in a vehicle.
 The word car, then meaning a kind of two-wheeled cart for goods, also came from Old Northern French about the beginning of the 14th century (probably derived from the Late Latin carro, a car); it is also used for railway carriages and in the US around the end of the 19th century, early cars (automobiles) were briefly called horseless carriages.